edap/reactionDiffusion/README.md

 ### Reaction Diffusion studies

-This repository contains 4 apps that implements the reaction diffusion simulation developed by Gray-Scott.
+This repository contains 4 apps that I've done while learning the reaction diffusion simulation developed by Gray-Scott.

 The app `reactionDiffusionNaive` contains an openFramework sketch that implements the simulation as explained in the [Shiffman's tutorial](https://www.youtube.com/watch?v=BV9ny785UNc).
 This implementation is slow (around 20FPS) but it is easy to understand.